 Shannon Hilgers Nissen Orthodontics provides a variety of dental and orthodontic services, both from a perspective of aesthetics and functionality.
-From Orthodontics to TMJ to Sleep Apnea to Tongue Thrusts, we have solutions and methods that will make a strong positive impact.
+From braces and retainers to Invisalign, we have solutions and methods that will make a strong positive impact.

 Orthodontics and dentofacial orthopedics were the first specialty created in the field of dentistry.
 An Orthodontist is a specialist who has undergone special training in a dental school or college after they have graduated in dentistry.
 The specialty deals primarily with the diagnosis, prevention and correction of malpositioned teeth and the jaws.

 How Orthodontic Treatment Works

 Orthodontic appliances can be made of metal, ceramic, or plastic.
 They may be removable or they may be brackets bonded to the teeth.
 By placing a constant, gentle force in a carefully controlled direction, braces slowly move teeth to a corrected position.
 This is a great time to wear braces!
 Gone are the days when a metal band with a bracket was placed around each tooth.
 You can often choose brackets that are clear or metallic, and sometimes you can choose the color of the ties that hold the wire in brackets.
 Wires are also less noticeable than they used to be, and the latest materials move teeth faster with less discomfort to patients.